Arcioulo/RealAnalysis/README.md

 # RealAnalysis
-Assignments for Real Analysis course
+Project, and other materials, for Real Analysis Course.

+Cleveland State University, Spring 2019

+MTH 595 | Dr. Scott

 ## Project Members
 Documents and materials related to the write up for the CH 7 project can be found in the folder entitled _docs_.